About Saginaw

 The Saginaw Public Library provides access to public records resources including online databases, historical archives, and government document collections.
 The Shelby County library system may offer additional resources.
 Contact the library for available databases and research assistance.

-Fingerprinting services for Saginaw, Alabama residents are available through the local police department and authorized providers in Shelby County.
+Fingerprinting services for Saginaw, Alabama residents are available through local police (where present) and authorized providers in Shelby County.
 Services cover background checks, professional licensing, and employment screening.
+Contact the Saginaw Police Department or Shelby County Sheriff's Office for scheduling and fees.

 To register to vote in Saginaw, Alabama, residents can register online through the Alabama Secretary of State's website, by mail, or in person at the Shelby County elections office.
 Alabama requires voters to be U.S. citizens, at least 18 years old by Election Day, and residents of the state.
 The registration deadline is typically 30 days before an election.
 Voters can verify their registration status and find polling locations through the Alabama Secretary of State's voter lookup tool.
 For local municipal elections in Saginaw, contact the Shelby County Clerk's office for schedules and ballot information.

 Property records for Saginaw, Alabama are maintained by the Shelby Revenue Commissioner's Office and the Shelby County Probate Judge's Office.
 The Assessor's Office is responsible for discovering, listing, and valuing all taxable property within Shelby County, including parcels in Saginaw.
 Records available include property ownership, assessed values, legal descriptions, parcel maps, and tax history.
 The Shelby County Probate Judge's Office maintains recorded documents including deeds, mortgages, liens, and easements.
 Many Alabama counties provide online property record searches through their county websites.
-For in-person requests, visit the Shelby County offices at the county courthouse.
-The Shelby County Treasurer handles property tax payments and tax sale information.
+The Shelby County Revenue Commissioner handles property tax payments and tax sale information.

 Birth, death, and marriage records for Saginaw, Alabama residents are available through both county and state offices.
 The Alabama Department of Public Health, Center for Health Statistics, located in Montgomery, maintains statewide vital records and can issue certified copies of birth and death certificates for events occurring anywhere in Alabama.
 Orders can be placed online, by mail, or in person.
 Locally, the Shelby County Clerk's office issues marriage licenses and maintains marriage records for Shelby County.
 Birth and death certificates may also be available through local vital records offices.
 Requestors typically need to provide valid photo identification and proof of their relationship to the person named on the record.
 Processing times and fees vary by office and record type.